 The M-DDNMF gets the Monitoring UE’s ProSe one-to-one communication security policies of the service related to the ProSe App Code from PCF and passes the policies to the A-DDNMF in the Match Report message.
 The one-to-one communication security policies are used to establish security during one-to-one communication establishment.

 The A-DDNMF shall check the MIC is valid.
-The A-DDNMF also gets the security policies of the Announcing UE for direct one-to-one communication service related to the ProSe App Code from PCF, and checks if the security policies of the Monitoring UE and the policies of the Announcing UE are not conflict.
-If the MIC check passes and the security policies are not conflict to each other, the A-DDNMF shall acknowledge a successful check of the MIC to the M-DDNMF in the Match Report Ack message, otherwise it shall acknowledge check failure.
+The A-DDNMF also gets the security policies of the Announcing UE for direct one-to-one communication service related to the ProSe App Code from PCF and checks if the security policies of the Monitoring UE and the policies of the Announcing UE are not in conflict.
+If the MIC check passes and the security policies are not in conflict with each other, the A-DDNMF shall acknowledge a successful check of the MIC to the M-DDNMF in the Match Report Ack message, otherwise, it shall acknowledge the check failure.

 The M-DDNMF acknowledges the Monitoring UE to continue the subsequent procedures if passing the checks in step 6.
-Otherwise the M-DDNMF indicates the Monitoring UE to stop the procedure.
+Otherwise, the M-DDNMF indicates the Monitoring UE to stop the procedure.

 6.27.2.2 Restricted discovery scenario